-The average cost of a full coverage insurance policy in Kansas City is $1,808 per year.
-Compared to the Missouri state average of $1,568, Kansas City residents pay more than $240 per year for the same coverage.
+The average cost of a full coverage insurance policy in Kansas City is $1,835 per year.
+Compared to the Missouri state average of $1,588, Kansas City residents pay $247 more per year for the same coverage.

 The easiest way to save money on car insurance is by comparing quotes from multiple companies before you buy a policy.
 Policygenius can help you see options from top car insurance companies and choose the coverage that works best for you.